Rycona/FF6-BC-Scouter/README.md

 - View info of equipment
     - under cursor in Item, Equip, and Relic Menus
     - under cursor info on the Shop Sell screen
+    - under cursor info on the Shop Buy Screen, if at least 1 is owned
     - taken from chests
     - stolen, morphed, or dropped from enemies
         - NOTE: Steals will display once next character/enemy perform an action